boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ### Data Source Field Based Parameter Value:

-1. Create a parameter in the data source type.
-In this, choose any field.
-The value is based on the selected field value.
+1. Create a parameter in the data source type where you can choose any field.
+The value of the parameter will be based on the selected field value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/column-chart/datasource.png)